Paris Saint-Germain FC (PSG) Sponsors 2025/26

 Ooredoo, a telecom services company based in Doha, signed as a partner of PSG back in 2013.

-As per the deal, Ooredo gets branding rights on PSG’s kits, with its logo appearing right below the numbers on the back of the matchday shirts.
-Ooredoo also holds naming rights for the club’s training centre (Camp des Loges).
+As per the deal, Ooredoo gets branding rights on PSG’s kits, with its logo appearing right below the numbers on the back of the matchday shirts.
+Ooredoo also held the naming rights for the club’s training centre, Camp des Loges, before they moved to Campus PSG.

 beIN SPORTS